tudelft3d/City3D/README.md

 ---

 ### Run City3D
-This demo version provides a user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.
+This demo version adapts the UI of [PolyFit](https://github.com/LiangliangNan/PolyFit), which provides a simple user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.
 Just click the buttons following the hints.

 ---
 ![](./images/GUI.png)
 ### Data
-Some test data can be downloaded from the \data.
+Some test data can be downloaded from the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory.

 ---

 ### About the solvers
-We recommend using Gurobi9.5, which is the fastest solver for integer programming.
+We recommend using Gurobi 9.5, which is the fastest solver for integer programming.
 You may need to obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).

 ---